stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Then, for each trigger or action you want to expose, you would have a separate JS file for each, named after the trigger or action, exposing the channel class as `module.exports`.
-So for example, if you want to expose action `.frobnicate()`, you would put the following in a file named `frobnicate.js` at the toplevel of your device package:
+So for example, if you want to expose action `frobnicate()`, you would put the following in a file named `frobnicate.js` at the toplevel of your device package:

     const Tp = require('thingpedia');